tfatykhov/local-wink-node-red/README.md

 This should install all required dependencies.

 3. Navigate to node_modules/local-wink-node-red and edit settings.js file.
-Replace XXX with your actual values These are user name/password for node-red flow editor
+Replace XXX with your actual values
+- These are user name/password for node-red flow editor

-                var NODE_RED_USERNAME="XXXXX"
+      var NODE_RED_USERNAME="XXXXX";

-                var NODE_RED_PASSWORD="XXXXX"
+      var NODE_RED_PASSWORD="XXXXX";

-        BlueMixUrlBase: "XXX",  - this is your externally avaliable DNS resolvable host name and port ex - http://external_name:externalport
+- this is your externally avaliable DNS resolvable host name and port ex - http://external_name:externalport

+       BlueMixUrlBase: "XXX",

-        forecastIoApiKey: "5XXX", forecast.io (darksky.io) key
+- this is forecast.io (darksky.io) key

+       forecastIoApiKey: "5XXX",

-        FREEBOARD_TOKEN: "XXX", randomly generated string that you need to create, you can use https://www.random.org/strings/
+- this is randomly generated string that you need to create, you can use https://www.random.org/strings/

+       FREEBOARD_TOKEN: "XXX",

-        IFTTT_TOKEN: "XXX", this is ifttt maker channel key.
+- this is ifttt maker channel key.

+        IFTTT_TOKEN: "XXX",

 Once this is done you can start your node-red by running npm start.

 your flow editor will be accessible  http://external_name:externalport/red or http://your_local_ip:port/red